graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 ### Is it possible to auto-generate a graph type from a class?

 Yes, via the `AutoRegisteringObjectGraphType`/`AutoRegisteringInputObjectGraphType` classes.
-You can also configure auto-generated fields and auto-create enum types.
+You can also configure auto-generated fields and auto-create enum types via the `EnumerationGraphType<>` generic class.

 Here is a sample of using an enumeration graph type: